rkdarst/scicomp/tut/git-10-minute/git-10-minute.rst

 * Found a bug, and wished you knew exactly when it occurred so you know what results are wrong?

-* Wished you could collaborate easier with people?
+* Wished you could collaborate better with people, without having to send new versions back and forth?

-Then you need version control!
+You aren't the first person to have these problems, in fact there is a big set of tools to handle these issues.
+Welcome: version control.

+* Version control can be used for code, papers, websites, anything textual.

 .. epigraph::